GingerNinja23/gingerninja23.github.io/_posts/2015-4-28-Google-Summer-Of-Code-2015-with-IPOP.md

 The current implementation of IPOP controllers limits our ability to extend and configure controllers to exhibit different functionalities for different applications.
 The goal of this project is to create a flexible event-driven controller framework that provides a basis for next-generation IPOP controller designs.
 The framework should allow designers to “plug” independent modules that perform different core functions of an IPOP controller (e.g. IP address translation, topology management, routing, multicasting).

 <br>
 I will be mentored by Prof. Renato Figueiredo and Kensworth Subratie.
-Looking forward to an exciting summer working on this project.
+Looking forward to an exciting summer working on this project :)